saltkid/tbg/docs/config.yml.md

 #: }}}

 #: interval {{{
-#: time in minutes between each image change
+#: time in seconds between each image change
-#: default: 30
+#: default: 1800

-# interval: 30
+# interval: 1800

 #: }}}
 ```